edsu/diary/README.md

 ---

+## 7/21/2023

+Today was profoundly nostalgic, reminding me of the times when my *kinsfolks* would gather and share tales.
+I *mightst* have discovered a new depth in my soul, a *penetralia* maybe, which was opened *painfully* yet revealing a beauty I had not known before.
+During tea, I chanced upon a *goyned* biscuit which somehow managed to spark a *monomaniac* obsession within me, not for the biscuit itself but for a memory associated with it.
+I recalled my childhood where Aunt Mary would *kirn* cream into butter and bake biscuits whilst regaling us with tales of mythical *Biscayans*.
+Her tales were as *succulent* as her pastries; each crumb held a sweet murmur of distant lands.

+While exploring the garden, I came across a *floral* *planting* I'd overlooked, a brilliant blossom bursting from *Hericourt*’s earth, our ancestral soil.
+A pang of regret surged through me; had I become so engrossed in my own world to notice this departure from the norm?
+I felt a sudden impulse to *cheat* fate, to make a fresh beginning.
+To honor this revelation, I decided to play the *toiler* *vowing* to nurture this garden with greater dedication.

+As night fell, a sense of enigma enveloped my thoughts.
+It was like the uncanny character of *Slevin* of those Irish tales, whose mystery only deepened with each passing moment; something similar was my life turning into.
+Under the moonlight, I had a strange encounter with my father's old friend, Mr. *Brun*, a man of peculiar understanding and wisdom, who seemed to navigate the *meshillemoth* of life with ease and abandon.
+His odd sense of humor caught me off guard a few times, yet also brought a real sense of warmth and connection.
+Ultimately, today was a day of revelations and realizations, setting me on a path of renewed self-discovery.

 ## 7/20/2023

 Couldn't shake off the *domineering* rhythm of my day today – a *periodicity* that felt like a conveyor belt, *reducing* life to mechanical movements.
 As an individual, I find it challenging to *comport* with this mindset, which oddly reminds me of the monotonous routine in *Scholes*’s study on *Flanders*, a *monumentally* *illogical* affair.
 Took a stroll through the *hilly* paths of the park nearby, *unheeding* of time or obligation, *averting* my gaze from the *infernal* hustle of city life.
 Found solace in a quaint bookstore - a jewel in the city's crown.
 Came across a rare book by an unknown *paleographer*.
 The *autobiographical* tale was woven with such *pithom* – a depth of sincerity and insight - I couldn't resist purchasing it.
 The writer's irrevocably *matched* my soul’s landscape – a strange feeling of resonance. *Mair*’s tidbits on life and existential musings touched the deepest chambers of my heart.
 So at peace tonight.